jncraton/web-apps-cpsc2330/lectures/13-form-semantics-and-validation.md

 ## Readonly

-- Attribute to make form value unchangable
+- Attribute to make form value unchangeable
 - Element can be focused
 - Value is submitted with form